-- 3.02.2 Employees are required to clock in prior to their assigned start time, and must clock out when they go off duty. - 3.02.3 Employees are required to clock out any time they leave the work site for any reason other than assigned work duties. - 3.02.4 Employees must clock in and out at their designated duty station. - 3.02.5 Clocking in within the time-frame specified in number three will be calculated as on on-time report for duty. - 3.02.6 Unless a department is utilizing a system with an automatic lunch deduction, employees must clock out for their designated lunch time.
-All employees are free to leave the County premises during lunch. - 3.02.7 Employees who have worked time in excess of 40 hours per week will be paid time and a half (or accrue comp-time at that rate) for all time exceeding 40 hours. - 3.02.8 Except in emergency circumstances, prior permission to work overtime should be approved in writing to the department manager. - 3.02.9 Violations of these procedures may result in disiplinary actions; including oral or written warnings, suspension without pay and/or termination.
+- 3.02.1 Each employee is required to have a record of hours worked.
+In departments using time clocks or the web-based time keeping system, the following regulations will apply: - 3.02.2 Employees are required to clock in prior to their assigned start time, and must clock out when they go off duty. - 3.02.3 Employees are required to clock out any time they leave the work site for any reason other than assigned work duties. - 3.02.4 Employees must clock in and out at their designated duty station. - 3.02.5 Clocking in within the time-frame specified in number three will be calculated as on on-time report for duty.

+- 3.02.6 Depending on the department procedures, time recorded will be the work-time paid or employees will be paid from time sheets verified by actual recorded times.
+Any adjustments to the recorded time must be approved by the employee's supervisor.
+Managers will be accountable to their department head for any manual changes submitted. - 3.02.7 Unless a department is utilizing a system with an automatic lunch deduction, employees must clock out for their designated lunch time.
+All employees are free to leave the County premises during lunch. - 3.02.8 Employees who have worked time in excess of 40 hours per week will be paid time and a half (or accrue comp-time at that rate) for all time exceeding 40 hours. - 3.02.9 Except in emergency circumstances, prior permission to work overtime should be approved in writing to the department manager. - 3.02.10 Violations of these procedures may result in disciplinary actions; including oral or written warnings, suspension without pay and/or termination.
 Under no circumstance may one employee clock in or out for another employee.
 Any employee participating in this type of violation will face immediate termination.